MokkeMeguru/retnonnilerr/docs/dev/README.md

 make: *** [test] Error 1
 ```

-we failed the tests. that means, we are in the TDD's (red-green-refactor) process now.
+We failed the tests.
+That means, we are in the TDD's (red-green-refactor) process now.

 ## write the test's green code

-if we try to write the static check code, visualize the ast tree of sample code at first.
+When we try to write the static check code, visualize the sample code's SSA form at first.

-we can use the sample code to visualize the ast tree using the below utility code.
+We can use the below code to visualize the SSA form.

 ```golang
 package main